Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 This is the last major room you will see when you visit the Vatican Museums, whether on a regular visit or on Friday or Saturday night.

-On Friday and Saturday nights, the museums close at 10:30 PM, so they will start shooing you out at about 10 PM.
+On Friday nights, the museums close at 10:30 PM, so they will start shooing you out at about 10 PM.

 You will find the Sistine Chapel less crowded than during daytime visits.